EDUCATION

 RESEARCH INTERESTS

-Social Cognition, Judgment & Decision Making, Bias, Moral & Political Psychology, Metascience
+Social Cognition, Judgment & Decision Making, Bias, Conflict, Metascience

 I am a behavioral scientist interested in how social motivations influence human judgment and empirical beliefs.
 Human cognition evolved to help us avoid ostracism and gain social status (among other things).
 We thus reason in ways that help us persuade others of our moral righteousness and of our value and commitment to our social groups.
 Although humans care about truth and accuracy, human cognition is also biased toward achieving these social goals.

-I am also interested in motivated cognition in evaluations of science and among scientists.
-Scientists are humans after all, and it would be quite surprising if they were not vulnerable to similar biases, errors, and motivations as other people.
-My ongoing work has found that scientists who believe that unpopular conclusions are empirically true are particularly likely to self-censor their beliefs and particularly scared of peer ostracism and punishment.
+Lately, I am especially interested in motivated cognition in evaluations of science and among scientists.
+I have found that scientists who believe that unpopular conclusions are empirically true are particularly likely to self-censor their beliefs and particularly scared of peer ostracism and punishment.
 This suggests that professional discourse (and perceived scientific consensus) surrounding controversial conclusions is systematically biased toward the rejection of socially undesirable empirical conclusions.

 On the more applied side, I am interested in finding ways of de-biasing science and scientists and expediting the truth discovery process.
 Over the past three years, I (along with Professor Philip Tetlock) have been participating in and advocating for adversarial collaborations, a methodological procedure in which disagreeing scholars mutually design research procedures to test their competing hypotheses.
 This process can facilitate more rigorous science because both proponents and opponents must agree to fair and unbiased tests.
 Learn more about our initiative here.